 For thousands of years civilizations other than our own have thrived without pollution.

-In these cultures the concept of waste — or “trash” as we like to call it– did not exist.
-These highly evolved cultures, were essentially pollution free: no waste, no trash… no pollution!
-Their way of lives were in deep synchrony with the cycles of life around them.
-Indeed, some of these ancient civilizations, the Aztecs, the Iroquois, the Majapait, have vanished almost without any trace– their cities and fields, their pots and plates, all easily swallowed up by the Earth.
-We have much to learn from such highly evolved cultures.
+In these cultures the concept of waste — or “trash” as we call it– did not exist.
+These highly evolved cultures, were essentially pollution free: no trash, no waste… no pollution!
+Their way of lives were in deep harmony with the cycles of life around them.
+Indeed, many of these ancient civilizations vanished almost without any trace– everything from their buildings to their bottles, swallowed up by the Earth.
+We have much to learn from them.
+Especially those that are still with us.

-In one of the more profound periods of my life, I was stranded in the remote Northern Philippines in the land of the Igorot people.
-The Igorots, one of the few unconquered indigenous peoples in Asia, have over the centuries fiercely maintained a remarkable culture and profoundly integrated way of living.
+In one of the more profound periods of my life, I was stranded in the remote Northern Filipino Cordilleras, in the land of the Igorot people.
+The Igorots, one of the few unsubjugated indigenous peoples in Asia, have over the centuries fiercely maintained a remarkable culture and profoundly harmonious way of life.
 At a point of my life where love, career and direction were all falling apart, I was taken in by the Igorots and made their verdant, remote land my home for five years.
-While living in one of their small mountain side villages, I learned their Kankanaey language as a way to integrate and heal.
-It proved fascinating to learn new words and concepts from a culture so different than my own.
+While living in a small mountain side village, I learned their Kankanaey language as a way to integrate and heal.
+It was fascinating to learn new words and concepts from a culture so different from my own.

 For thousands of years civilizations other than our own have thrived without pollution.
 Can we?

-I’ll never forget a visit to a remote Igorot village, nestled in a green verdant valley.
-The small town, that is only accessible after a half hour hike down from the highway, is famous for its ancient stone solar calendar.
-Here, after centuries of Igorot habitation, the applied principles of Ayyew could be vividly seen and experienced.
-A great waterfall cascaded down 10 or 20 meters, but after that, the intricate network of terraces and irrigation ensured the maximum useage and dispersion of the water to all the communities paddies, farms and plantations.
-While waiting for my friend to finish her meeting in the village, I had a chance to look around me, I had a close look at the bushes and trees that were growing around the town.
+A great waterfall cascaded down into the valley.
+At its base an intricate network of terraces and irrigation ensured the maximum usage and dispersion of the water to all the community’s rice paddies, farms and gardens.
+While waiting for my friend to finish her meeting in the village, I had a close look at the bushes and trees that were growing around the town.
 Everything was edible!
-All these plants, from avocados, to passion fruit were growing in verdant abundance around the town.
+All these plants, from avocados to passion fruit were growing in verdant abundance around the town– between homes and fields, in every gap.
 And then out of the town, the entire valley was rice terraces, fruit trees and more.

 It was literally a heaven on earth.
-The entire community and culture were a full expression of nagaget.
+The entire community and culture were a full expression of Ayyew.
 Everywhere, cycles of utility had been intensified, amplified and synced so that the village was living in full thriving abundance.
-Unlike the separation between food production and living in my land (often food travels thousands of kilometres to get to one’s plate), here food and living were intimately meshed.
-Unlike the subjugation of a single species to a single track of land (as people in my country grow food) the village was an orchestra of varied species living in harmony.
-The stone calendar, on which the sunrise of the equinoxes would fall every year, and cultural ceremonies were based, was a culminating testament to how synced and harmonized their culture was to the cycles of life around them.
+Unlike the separation between food production and housing in my land (often food travels thousands of kilometers to get to one’s plate), here food and living were intimately meshed.
+Unlike the subjugation of a single species to a single track of land (as we grow food in my land) the village was a thriving symphony of species.
+The stone calendar, on which the sunrises of the equinoxes would fall and the community’s celebrations were guided, was a culminating testament to their syncing of with the cycles of life.

-A glance at the highly evolved civilizations around us in time, such as that of the Igorots, shows us that solving the pollution crisis, has little to do with technology and way more to do with our way of looking at the world.
+A glance at the highly evolved civilizations that came before us, and in particular those still with us, shows us that solving the pollution crisis, has little to do with technology and way more to do with our way of looking at the world.

-There’s no need to wait for the latest eco-innovation.
-Co-creating a thriving, harmonious world is as simple, and as momentous, as loosing some words, and learning some new ones.
+There’s no need to wait for the next eco-innovation, or for some technological breakthrough.
+Co-creating a thriving, harmonious world is as simple, and as momentous, as losing some words, and learning some new ones.